NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Herbalist.md

 ---

 # Herbalist
 The plants around you can provide more remedies than the finest hospital or temple, and you are skilled in their use.
+Nature always provides to those who know how to look, and you have always had a talent for seeing these gifts before you.
+You can put it to good use, healing those around you with nothing more than what the world provides.

 ## [[Feats/Herbalist Dedication|Herbalist Dedication]] Feat 2